Skip to content

 (with or without 18k gold parts)

-Your sterling silver will tarnish over time.
+We are often asked "Will silver jewelry tarnish?" and the only answer is YES—Sterling silver jewelry will tarnish over time.
 The proper care, storage and cleaning of your jewelry will help maintain the appearance of your piece.

 It's natural for silver to turn "dark"

-As sterling silver naturally oxidizes over time, this "look" is made deliberate in some pieces of jewelry, to bring out contrast in the metal.
-Do not be alarmed if you start to see a buildup of tarnish, as using the provided buff cloth will polish the silver and take the top layer of oxidization off of the piece.
+As sterling silver naturally oxidizes over time, this "look" is made deliberate in some pieces of jewelry.
+In fact, most of our 925 sterling silver pieces are intentionally pre-oxidized on the base surface—meant to have an antique "look," or to bring out contrast in the metal.
+With the shiny portions of silver, do not be alarmed if you start to see a buildup of tarnish.
+A very good buff cloth like the one available in our store will polish the silver and take the top layer of oxidization off of the piece.
+It will also add a bit of protection until the next buff.

 Avoid hair/skin product contact